ahampriyanshu/ahampriyanshu.github.io/_posts/experimenting-with-cp/striver/a2z/2022-08-28-strivers-a2z-dsa-course-sheet-2-step-13-binary-trees.md

 #### Iterative

-> Basic logic is exact similar to the previous approach but in this method instead of calling a recursive helper function we will use stack data structure.
+> Core logic is exactly similar to the previous approach but in this method instead of calling a recursive helper function we will use stack data structure.
 {: .prompt-tip }

 ```cpp